tjg23/SE317_Lab6/README.md

 # ATM System - SE 317 Lab 6

-This project implements a distributed ATM system for managing bank accounts (checking and savings) and paying utility bills, as part of SE 317 Lab 6.
+This project implements a distributed system for managing bank accounts (checking and savings) and paying utility bills, as part of SE 317 Lab 6.
 The system consists of an ATM client, a Bank Server, and a Utility Server, with SQLite databases for persistence.

 ## Prerequisites